calmrat/metrique/readme.rst

 Python/MongoDB Information Platform and Data Warehouse

-*Metrique helps you bring data, structured and unstructured into an intuitive, indexable data object collection that supported transparent timebased snapshotting, advanced ad-hoc querying and is fully integrated with the scientific python computing stack.*
+*Metrique help bring data into an intuitive, indexable data object collection that supports quick snapshotting, advanced ad-hoc querying, including (mongodb) aggregations and mapreduce, along with python, ipython, pandas, numpy, matplotlib, and so on, is fully integrated with the scientific python computing stack.
+I hope so anyway. :)*

 **Author:** "Chris Ward" <cward@redhat.com>